adityamahekar/Login-Register_Page-Level_4/README.md

-## 🔐 Login & Register Page – Level 4 Authentication (Sessions + Passport + Cookies)
+## 🔐 Login & Register Page – Level 4 Authentication (Sessions + Passport + Cookies):
 ---

 This project is a Login & Register Authentication System built with Node.js, Express, EJS, PostgreSQL, Passport.js, express-session, and cookies.
-It demonstrates Level 4 Authentication, where user passwords are securely salted & hashed (bcrypt.js), and authentication is managed with sessions and cookies using Passport.js.
+It demonstrates Level 4 Authentication, where user passwords are securely salted & hashed (bcrypt.js), and authentication is managed with sessions and cookies using Passport.js.<br><br> ---
----**

 Users can:<br>
 Register with an email and password.<br>
 Log in securely (session stored in a cookie).<br>